Costa Rica is one of the most popular destinations in the world to retire.

 It’s Got A Universal Healthcare System

-Costa Rica has a great public healthcare system that’s one of the best in Latin America.
+Costa Rica has an excellent public healthcare system that’s one of the best in Latin America.
+The system covers all medical needs and medication for a cheap monthly payment.

 Private medical care is also available and very cheap.